uijl/wtdpy/docs/installation.rst

 Stable release
 --------------

+Installing WTDpy via `pip`_ is the preferred method, as it will always install the most recent stable release.
+If you do not have
+`pip`_ installed, this `Python installation guide`_ can guide you through the process.

 To install WTDpy, run this command in your terminal:

 .. code-block:: bash

     # Use pip to install wtdpy
     pip install wtdpy

-This is the preferred method to install WTDpy, as it will always install the most recent stable release.

-If you do not have `pip`_ installed, this `Python installation guide`_ can guide you through the process.

 .. _pip: https://pip.pypa.io
 .. _Python installation guide: http://docs.python-guide.org/en/latest/starting/installation/